Are you considering using CBD oil for sleep? Do you have questions about safety, effectiveness, and legality?

 Can CBD work for my sleep disorder?

-If you are considering using a CBD-based product for your sleep disorder, speak with your physician about whether there is any research about its effectiveness in treating your condition.
+If you are considering using a CBD-based product for your sleep disorder, speak with your primary care provider or sleep specialist about whether there is any research about its effectiveness in regulating your condition.

 How much CBD should I use for sleep?